GustavoRassi/Portfolio/README.md

 # Portfolio-Website
 * Side project showcasing my portfolio website.
-* It is an ongoing project, so commits will be occuring.
+* It is an ongoing project, so commits will be occurring.